chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

     :alt: pressure distribution 150
     :align: center

-The drag coefficient at Re=150 using this example simulation is 0.798, against an analytical solution of 0.889.
+The drag coefficient at Re = 150 using this example simulation is 0.798, against a predicted coefficient of 0.889 (see `reference <https://kdusling.github.io/teaching/Applied-Fluids/DragCoefficient.html>`_).

 Third case results (Re = 150 with an adaptative mesh refinement)
 ----------------------------------------------------------------